Lattice points on a curve via $\ell^2$ decoupling: Abstract

 \section{Abstract}

-We prove a generalization of Bombieri-Pila's inequality for lattice points on a curve to proper generalized arithmetic progressions.
-The proof uses the $\ell^2$ decoupling inequality for non-degenerate curves in $\RR^n$.
-We also review the curve-lifting method and use it to establish various estimates of lattice points on a planar curve.
+This paper extends Bombieri and Pila's estimate of lattice points on curves to arbitrary finite sets by incorporating considerations of minimal separation and the doubling constant.
+We derive the estimate by establishing the $\ell^2$ decoupling inequality for non-degenerate curves in $\RR^n$.
+Additionally, we review the curve-lifting method introduced in Bombieri and Pila's work and establish the estimate of lattice points in the neighborhood of a planar curve.